whitone/awesome-discoveries/README.md

 * [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - this is a list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers _(`JavaScript`)_

 * [PowerShell](https://github.com/PowerShell/PowerShell) - PowerShell for every system! _(`C#`)_

-* [awesome-mac](https://github.com/jaywcjlove/awesome-mac) - a collection of awesome Mac applications and tools for developers and designers

-* [awesome-osx-command-line](https://github.com/herrbischoff/awesome-osx-command-line) - use your OS X terminal shell to do awesome things

 * [libraries](https://github.com/gozfree/libraries) - lightweight libraries, wrapper and extension of POSIX _(`C`)_